-No, CU-Boulder Crowdfunding does not store any payment or credit card information.
+No, CU Boulder Crowdfunding does not store any payment or credit card information.

 Yes, you will be able to indicate when making your contribution payment that you would like to remain anonymous.

 100% of the funds raised will be used by the project to which you have contributed for the project tasks and related expenses.
-Each project has a detailed budget breakdown and a section on “use of funds” in their project description pages on the CU-Boulder Crowdfunding website.
+Each project has a detailed budget breakdown and a section on “use of funds” in their project description pages on the CU Boulder Crowdfunding website.

 100% of your contribution will go only to the project (or projects) you have designated.
-Each project has a separate accounts set-up by University accounting which will be monitored by an assigned university staff and/or faculty sponsor for each project.
+Each project has a separate account set-up by University accounting which will be monitored by an assigned university staff and/or faculty sponsor for each project.

 You can always check back on the project page to look at the funding progress.
 You can also sign up for updates or follow the project's social media pages for updates.
-You will receive an email when the project fundraising time has expired regardless of the success of the project.
+You will receive an e-mail when the project fundraising time has expired regardless of the success of the project.